 Detoxing from a pain medication taken for a chronic condition can make you feel nervous.
 What happens when the medication goes away?
 Will my pain come back?
 How will I cope?
-Fortunately, many other modalities are available for treating chronic pain.
+Fortunately, there are quite a few alternative treatments for pain management available that can help you overcome your pain without opioid medications.

 Herbs and supplements only provide moderate relief, but certain all-natural therapies can help you overcome your pain without opioid pain medications.
-Once you undergo rapid detox, you can apply these methods to handling your chronic pain condition.
+Once you undergo a medically assisted opioid detox, you can apply these methods to handling your chronic pain condition.

 Mind-body techniques are therapies that focus on using your mind to ignore the pain, relax the muscles, or control the response to pain.
 The most common version of this is meditation and visualization.
 With this technique, you learn how to accept the feelings that are entering your body from the painful area and then to allow your body to relax.
 With visualization, you can actually transport your mind to a visualized place that encourages relaxation.

-Biofeedback is a technique that has been researched extensively for its use in chronic pain.
+Biofeedback is another effective alternative treatment for pain – a technique that has been researched extensively for its use in chronic pain.
 The muscles are hooked up to a machine that displays their relative tension or relaxation on a screen.
 The patient looks at the monitor and works to lower the tension in the muscles by impacting the waveform on the screen.
 In this way, you are able to learn how to control your body’s response to the painful stimuli.

 Researchers believe that the needling actually increases blood flow and the flow of healing chemical to the site of pain.
 By bringing these chemicals into contact with the painful area, the body is able to heal itself and the pain will stop.
 Although the research into this technique is dubious at times, it can be effective when used in conjunction with other non-narcotic methods.